Global rank for research influence by citation index (2018)

 According to the National Science Foundation, UC Santa Cruz is in the top 16.6 percentile for national research and development expenditures and in the top 11.8 percentile for federal research obligations as of 2017.

-Faculty and students in the Division of Physical & Biological Sciences were granted 57 patents for their groundbreaking research from 2013–18.
+Faculty and researchers in the Division of Physical & Biological Sciences were granted 29 patents, or 30% of the patients at UC Santa Cruz, for their groundbreaking research from 2013–18.
 See the full list of technologies available from the University of California.

 UC Santa Cruz is the top employer based in Santa Cruz County.
 The Division of Physical & Biological Sciences is one of the largest employers at UC Santa Cruz, with nearly 850 team members (~21% of all employees).